Travelling as a vegan can be tough.

 And the best thing?
 All Pai’s products are cruelty-free accredited by Leaping Bunny and verified by the vegan society.

-7. vegan shampoo and conditioner
+7. Vegan shampoo and conditioner

 If you’re a vegan traveller, you can’t rely on your hotel to give you products that haven’t been tested on animals.
-And bulky sized bottles take up valuable luggage space with the potential to explode.
+Plus, bulky sized bottles take up valuable luggage space with the potential to explode.

 Skip the hassle and bring your own travel sized vegan shampoo and conditioner.

 Silk Oil of Morocco has their popular Argan Intense range in convenient 100 m bottles, plus it’s a vegan travel product that is completely free from sulphates and parabens.

 8. Makeup remover wipes